BB-Media-IT/Data-Hub/README.md

 - Insight into award-winning and nominated movies, series, and talents
 - Data integration with streaming availability for comprehensive platform insights

-🚀 For more information on schemas and to access our S3 buckets, please [click here].
+🚀 For more information on schemas and to access our S3 buckets, please [click here](/awards-schemas.md).

 ### Updates & Coverage
 - Regular updates following major award announcements